hellmarbecker/blog/_drafts/2024-03-01-new-in-druid-29-exporting-query-results.markdown

 What if we could skip that step (persisting the result) completely and send the result directly to a file in a format of our choice?

-It turns out druid 29 can do this.
+Druid 29 can do this.
 For now, it is somewhat limited - it only supports csv, and can only export to local filesystem or S3.
 But other formats, such as Parquet, are coming.

 Let's try this out with a [Druid Quickstart](https://druid.apache.org/docs/latest/tutorials/) installation!